 <type>/<ID>/<time> is called a backup snapshot.
 It

-uniquely identifies a specific backup within a datastore.
+uniquely identifies a specific backup within a namespace.